Spencer Henry Curtis1

 Thomas Musgrave Pyke was the son of F. C. Pyke.2 He married Sylvia Rosamond D'Urban Carey Curtis, daughter of Major Spencer Carey Curtis and Edith Mabel Eaton, on 22 December 1932.1 He died in 1992.1

-Thomas Musgrave Pyke was a Schools Inspector.1 He was decorated with the award of Territorial Decoration (T.D.).1 He was invested as a Officer, Order of the British Empire (O.B.E.).1
+He was a Schools Inspector.1 He was awarded the Territorial Decoration (T.D.)1 He was appointed Officer, Order of the British Empire (O.B.E.)1

 Children of Thomas Musgrave Pyke and Sylvia Rosamond D'Urban Carey Curtis